kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 E.g. changing `content` should not result in calculating `title.toUppercase()`

-**This is to do with partial updates to state.
-Something that skips static trees is not really fine grained reactivity.**
+**This is to do with partial updates to the state.
+Something that skips static trees is not really fine-grained reactivity.**

-Note that fine grained reactivity may include re-rendering sections that are dynamic under the state.
+Note that fine-grained reactivity may include re-rendering sections that are dynamic under the state.

 ### Server component

-Any component where its content is produced on the server either in HTML or a intermediate format.
+Any component where its content is produced on the server either in HTML or an intermediate format.

 ### Memoization

 The process of caching function return values against the inputs.
 If a function takes a long to compute the result and is rerun a lot then this can speed up getting the result as it takes a map lookup rather than a re-computation.

-A auto-memoization compiler can wrap function calls with a cache lookup and storage.
+An auto-memoization compiler can wrap function calls with a cache lookup and storage.

-Note that this is a optimization at call sites, this can be avoided via rearranging when data is calculated and is passed through.
+Note that this is an optimization at call sites, this can be avoided via rearranging when data is calculated and passed through.

-This technique incurs memory overhead due needing to storing all results of the function.
+This technique incurs memory overhead due to the need to store all results of the function.
 And for many cases a map lookup can be slower than just doing the operation.

 ### Actions